Les-demo-ns/studium-upload/README.md

 Uploads to Studium

 1. Go on studium, go in gradebook, select "Notes > Exporter > Fichier texte", download.
 In this example we saved it as "studium.csv".
 2. Make a csv for the grades you want to upload.
-Must be of shape [matricule, grade1, grade2, ...]. **No csv header.** In this example, we saved it as "grades.csv".
+Must be of shape [matricule, grade1, grade2, ...]. **No csv header.**
+    We assume grades are from 0.0 to 1.0.
+In this example, we saved it as "grades.csv".
-3. Run this script:
+4. Run this script:

         python3 main.py studium.csv grades.csv "TP0 (Brut)" TP1 Exam1\
     or